 The struggle that I had as I began learning about Deep Democracy was with my own confidence as a facilitator.
 I worried about my skills as a facilitator and whether or not I am skilled enough to take this on within my own community.
 This became less daunting by the end of this interview.
-One of the questions I posed to Pru and Cathy was “How did you start when you were a novice and how did you build up your skills/metaskills and your confidence?”
+One of the questions I posed to Pru and Cath was “How did you start when you were a novice and how did you build up your skills/metaskills and your confidence?”
 Both of them responded with a very simple answer: practice!
 Practice is key in learning how to facilitate groups and you really have to see facilitation as a life long learning experience.
 Every group will be different and pose different challenges, making it exciting, but at the same time questioning whether or not the facilitation session was effective.

-This led to the next question of “Do you have any sense of the effectiveness of your facilitation? ” Pru and Cathy both responded by saying that it’s a challenge to really know how effective your facilitation is and the only way to really measure this is through directly asking the participants.
+This led to the next question of “Do you have any sense of the effectiveness of your facilitation? ” Pru and Cath both responded by saying that it’s a challenge to really know how effective your facilitation is and the only way to really measure this is through directly asking the participants.
 This could be accomplished by simply asking using the soft shoe shuffle method or talking with the individuals using Deep Democracy tools.
 But you can also get a sense of it by observing the engagement level of the participants: are they just there to be there or are they truly engaged and participating in the process?

 The last question that sticks in my mind is the one that asked “How does this idea of even having this kind of conversation about the relationship between indigenous and non-indigenous issues come up in the first place?”
 I really enjoyed their answers on this question which was that it would likely pop up within existing relationships between indigenous and non-indigenous people.
 This makes sense to me, especially in the context of Indigenous peoples in Canada where the relationship has been broken for so long.
 There would need to be some level of trust to go into such a heated argument that would most definitely be charged with so much emotion.
 When you are in the middle of such overwhelming emotion, it can be difficult to actually come to the table and even be able to discuss such complex issues effectively and in way that can help provide insights into the issues.
 This can prevent the issues from being seen in a new light and shut down the whole process entirely.
 Having some level of trust as a foundation to begin with, before the argument is key.
 This may take time, especially within First Nation in Canada.

-As a future Indigenous Community Planner in training, I am so thankful for being able to interview Pru and Cathy.
+As a future Indigenous Community Planner in training, I am so thankful for being able to interview Pru and Cath.
 Interviewing them solidified my interest in pursuing more training in the Deep Democracy method.
 I feel like it is such a essential skill for me to have moving forward in my career, because I know there is still so much conflict in my own Community of Tsawout First Nation.
 I hope that I can apply these new skills and learn along the way.